DugongBioinformatics/dugongbioinformatics.github.io/README.md

 ### Access through the VNC and noVNC <a name="DockerVNC" /> [[menu]](#menu)

 Two other methods for accessing DugongGUI is through VNC or noVNC.
 Ports 6901 and 5901 are respectively the VNC and noVNC execution ports.
-These ports are specified during container creation on the host machine and can be changed as per Docker documentation.
+These ports are specified during container creation on the host machine and can be changed as per Docker documentation (**-p 6901:6901 -p 5901:5901**).

 To access noVNC it is enough that the user directs his navigator to the address below, after starting the Dugong container.
 The default password for noVNC access is ***vncpassword*** and can be changed at any time.
 The default DugongGUI user is the ***dugong*** with the ***dugong*** password.